Rush University Perfusion Program, Master of Science in Cardiovascular Perfusion

 Cardiovascular Perfusion: Admission Requirements

-• A baccalaureate degree from an accredited college or university.
+- A baccalaureate degree from an accredited college or university.
+A baccalaureate degree from an accredited college or university.

-• Applicants who did not complete high school in the United States must submit TOEFL scores.
+- Applicants who did not complete high school in the United States must submit TOEFL scores.
+Applicants who did not complete high school in the United States must submit TOEFL scores.

-• The following courses must be completed with a grade of C or better prior to enrolling.
+- The following courses must be completed with a grade of C or better prior to enrolling.
+Required courses must be taken for a letter grade rather than a pass-fail option.
+The following courses must be completed with a grade of C or better prior to enrolling.
 Required courses must be taken for a letter grade rather than a pass-fail option.

 Natural and Biological Sciences